 For the next two years, the electronic Chaos Control evolved.
 A new issue came out every few months, and each one had a higher degree of interactivity and a stronger design.
 Hypertext has always been an important element of the magazine, with many of the articles appearing in completely non-linear form.
 As modem speeds got faster and people became more accepting of large downloads, the use of colorful graphics and audio samples from some of the featured bands started to play a bigger role.

 All along, Chaos Control has just been a hobby.
 But at the same time, I was using it as a vehicle to experiment with and promote skills as an interactive designer.
-The hard work paid off in the summer of 1994, when was asked by a BMG rep to create a Chaos Control-style interactive promo kit for Killing Joke.
-Shortly after that, I was hired by Sire to create a similar project for BiGod 20.
-This lead to a bunch of freelance projects for that label, including The Cult, Jane Siberry, and Mudhoney.
+The hard work paid off in the summer of 1994, when I was asked to create a Chaos Control-style interactive promo kit for Killing Joke.
+Shortly after that, I was hired to create similar projects for such artists as BiGod 20, The Cult, Jane Siberry, and Mudhoney.

 At about the same time, it became obvious that the self-contained downloaded format of Chaos Control needed to change.
 It could only be viewed on Macintosh computers, and everyone began talking about publishing on the World Wide Web.
 So I taught myself HTML and launched the web version you are looking at now.